-In 2021, Loxam recorded a positive recurring free cash flow of €124.0 million compared to a positive recurring free cash flow of €339.3 million in 2020.
-We benefited from a higher EBITDA in 2021 as business recovered from the pandemic, offset by a significant increase in capex and a decrease in change in working capital requirement reflecting the business recovery.
+In 2022, Loxam recorded a negative recurring free cash flow of €(209.1) million compared to a positive recurring free cash flow of €124.0 million in 2021.
+We benefited from a higher EBITDA in 2022, offset by a strong increase in capex and a negative impact on change in working capital requirement.